-Tom holds degrees in Aerospace Engineering and Advanced Systems Engineering, is a Chartered Engineer, and is a Member of the Royal Aeronautical Society.
+Tom holds degrees in Aerospace Engineering and Advanced Systems Engineering, holds a MBA, is a Chartered Engineer, and is a Fellow of the Royal Aeronautical Society.
 Tom joined HAV in 2013 from BAE Systems, where his experience covered a range of senior engineering and programme leadership roles in the development and delivery of new products and services.
 Tom was the Head of Business Management for BAE Systems' Tornado Availability Support Service, was Assistant Chief Engineer in BAE Systems' unmanned aircraft development business, and prior to that led programmes developing new UAV mission system capabilities in BAE Systems Australia.
 He also worked on the Airbus A380 and Eurofighter Typhoon programmes.

 Nick joined the team in 2001, leading the certification of the AT-10 airship.
 As Programme Director, Nick was central to HAV winning the US Army LEMV programme with the Airlander 10 in 2010.
 Nick then led the programme management of this challenging project through to and beyond the successful first flight in 2012.
 As Executive Director - Aircraft Delivery, Nick led the team responsible for all aspects of designing, producing, and delivering aircraft to customers, including integrating mission systems where HAV is responsible for their integration.
 Nick has worked in the aerospace industry since graduating from Southampton University in 1986.
 Starting in British Aerospace Future Projects, he has held managerial positions in Raytheon Aircraft, GKN Aerospace, and Raytheon Systems.